-4.6 Some branches from Trees 2-8 and 10-19 are in contact with or are in close proximity to the adjacent existing wall and roof.
+4.6 Some branches of Trees 2-8 and 10-18 are in contact with, or are in close proximity to the adjacent existing wall and roof.
 These branches should be removed by Selective Pruning.
-Canopy pruning may also be required to provide building clearance and for access during construction for Trees 2-8, 10-19, 75-76 and 82-84.
-All pruning work should be undertaken in accordance with AS4373: Pruning of Amenity Trees (2007), the Workcover Code of Practice for the Amenity Tree Industry (1998) and as outlined with Section 3.2.
+Canopy pruning may also be required to provide building clearance and for access during construction for Trees 75-84.
+All pruning work should be undertaken in accordance with AS4373: Pruning of Amenity Trees (2007), the Workcover Code of Practice for the Amenity Tree Industry (1998) and as outlined with Section 3.2.1 and 3.2.3.